Garik0w/rdx_crypto_horses/rdx_cryptos_horses/README.md

 # Made by
 - CryptoGenics
-- Convert to RDX by Valiantcraven27
+- Converted to RDX by Valiantcraven27